As required by the General Data Protection Regulation

 Who we are

-We (and “us” and “our”) are Lexham Insurance Consultants Ltd (an independent insurance intermediary also trading as Marble Arch for claim handling) and LXM Management Ltd (a provider of loans), both regulated by the Financial Conduct Authority.
+We (and “us” and “our”) are the Lexham group of companies (“Lexham”) comprising Lexham Insurance Consultants Ltd (an insurance intermediary also trading as Marble Arch for claims handling) and LXM Management Ltd (a provider of loans), both of whom are authorised and regulated by the Financial Conduct Authority.
+We comply with the UK’s data protection laws and are registered with the Information Commissioner's Office.

 Information about you

-- other openly available sources of data and social media where appropriate (e.g. to help verify claims-related data)
+other openly available sources of data and social media where appropriate (e.g., to help to verify claims-related data).

-Please ask if you would like more details relating to your data.
+Please ask if you would like more details relating to how we use your data.

 Sensitive personal information